 About Jacob Dodd

-Jacob A. Dodd is an award-winning independent filmmaker who creates short films in 35mm and 16mm.
-In 2009, Dodd completed Darkness There, a visual poem that explores Edgar Allan Poe's dark romanticism through the blending of Poe's life and stories with authentic historical artifacts.
-Dodd's fascination lies in the linkage of time periods to examine both private and public oral histories.
+Jacob A. Dodd is an independent filmmaker and educator who creates short films in 35mm, 16mm, and Super 8mm motion picture formats.
+He specializes in personal memoir documentary and fiction filmmaking and combines traditional production techniques with experimental practices.
+Dodd has an MFA in Photography and Film from Virginia Commonwealth University and a BFA in Film, Photography, and Visual Arts from Ithaca College.
+Dodd's fascination lies in the linkage of time periods to examine private histories.
 He uses traditional film techniques to bring forth a feeling of nostalgia, a transcendence of time, and a sense of the familiar.

 As noted by my other entries, I am biased towards natural cinematography shot on motion picture film.
 If it’s shot through a lens onto celluloid, count me in!
 Recently, I have been thinking about a list of films with flawless … Continue reading →